Agricultural Development Act

 The central competent authority shall, in concert with other authorities concerned, formulates provisions regulating the eligibility of applicants, the period, interests, the amount and other related matters of the said loan as stated in the first paragraph of Article 30, the third paragraph of Article 38, Article 41 and the preceding provision.

-Chapter 4 Agricultural Transportation and Distribution, Prices and Trade
+Chapter 4: Agricultural Marketing, Prices and Trade

 Article 44

-In maintaining the balance between agricultural production and distribution as well as reasonable prices of agricultural products, the competent authorities may organize domestic and international promotion activities or designate agricultural products to be produced and purchased with guaranteed prices by contract as concluded between parties of supply and demand.
+In maintaining the balance between agricultural production and marketing as well as reasonable prices of agricultural products, the competent authorities may organize domestic and international promotion activities or designate agricultural products to be produced and purchased with guaranteed prices by contract as concluded between parties of supply and demand.

 Article 45

-In response to prices fluctuations of domestic and international agricultural products and in order to stabilize the production and distribution of agricultural products, the government shall designate important agricultural products for the establishment of a stabilization fund either by the government or private sectors.
+In response to prices fluctuations of domestic and international agricultural products and in order to stabilize the production and marketing of agricultural products, the government shall designate important agricultural products for the establishment of a stabilization fund either by the government or private sectors.
 The rules and regulations for the establishment, custody and utilization of the said fund shall be formulated by the central competent authority in concert with other authorities concerned.

 Article 46